mikkurogue/go-excel-api/readme.md

 None of this is actually production worthy or ready for any real world use.

+# Main TODO's

+- figure out an optimzation strategy for concurrency and memory usage.
+- figure out how to filter out null values from the json output so the file size isn't bloated with lots of empty entries

 ## Dependencies

 All required packages are listed in the go.mod file.
 You can install them by running `go mod tidy`.